duocircle/Office365-Setup-DKIM-DMARC-SPF/README.md

 **Be aware that *lots of receiving server* will send you a report.**

 **Depending on the volume of mail you're sending (and how attractive your domain is to spoofers), this can result in hundreds of DMARC reports a day from different servers.
 This can become a little overwhelming to manage.
-This is why there are so many DMARC reporting tools.**
+This is why there are so many DMARC reporting toolsN.**

 My advice sign up with a tool that can help you process and interpret your DMARC reports, let them handle the heavy processing of parsing hundreds of reports a day and making actionable graphs based on the information they parse.